 - Acute is usually the initial phase of the trauma and may involve localised pain, swelling, bruising and a reduced range of motion.
 An example is a sprain or strain of the joint and the surrounding tissue.
-TCM treatments are most effective when commenced soon after the injury.
+Treatments are most effective when commenced soon after the injury.
 Untreated or improperly treated injuries can become chronic, debilitating or recurrent.

 - Chronic involves a prolonged period of pain, soreness, stiffness, weakness or limited mobility in the affected area.
 Chronic or overuse injuries can also be due to work activity, or repetitive sports training, such as tennis elbow, or tendonitis.

-- Acupressure, tuina and therapeutic massage can also be beneficial to assist circulation, ease the injury and re-establish the range of motion.
+- Acupressure, tuina and therapeutic massage can also be beneficial to assist circulation, ease the pain and re-establish the range of motion.
 Stretching movements and strengthening exercises may be suggested to assist with the recovery.